Flowsqy/AbstractMob/README.md

 ## Building

-Just clone the repository and do `mvn clean install` or `mvn clean package`.
-The jar is in the _target_ directory.
+Just clone the repository and do `./gradlew clean build`.
+The jar is in the _plugin/build/libs/_ directory.